 There are three different types of summons: minor summons, major summons, and boss summons.
 A contract will usually possess all three of these to some degree.
 The roleplay implications of each are broken down as follows:

 MINOR: A minor summon is usually a nameless, typical creature of your contract.
 There are often great numbers of them at your disposal, and if one falls, there are always more to take its place in the future.
 Minor summons are ranked at D or C. Minors can possess elements.
 Minors may possess species-oriented abilities and flaws (or others that make sense for the creature).
 Some minor summons can be summoned in larger quantities or swarms - these are usually weaker than regular minor summons.
+When summoned this way, the group can be summoned together for the cost of one, and only count as one for SP purposes.
+However, they are required to act as a singular unit.
+This means that they cannot act independently of each other;.
+Any summon separated from its group turns into an NPC combatant able to be battled without any real chance of harm, and beaten in an amount of posts equal to an NPC of equivalent rank(see Organization System Rules for details on that).

 MAJOR: A major summon is usually more significant, representing a unique individual within the contract.
 It will usually possess a name, and may have its own unique set of skills.
 Major summons have personalities, and may have specific drawbacks or abilities beyond what the species naturally possesses.
 Major summons are ranked at either B or A. Often possess an element.
 Additionally, if they are injured, it will take time before they can be summoned again, and if a major summon is killed, they are gone forever, though with time, they may be replaced.